Looking for marriage advice? Thinking thoughts like, "How can I save my marriage?

 Save My Marriage Tip #1: Commitment

 This is probably the most essential in any relationship you want to last for a life time.
 Because the truth is that over time, the intensity and the passion softens and sometimes your marriage just isn't that fun or rewarding.
 This can be due to life stress or changes one or both of you are going through.
 Many couples I see don't feel like they're "in love" any more or feel disconnected.
 This is fairly normal in most long term relationships.
 If you interview people who have been married for 40 years, most will say that things weren't always smooth.
-There's really no way around it: Making a marriage last really comes down to making an overarching commitment to the marriage as a whole and doing what it takes to make it work.
+There's really no way around it: Making a marriage last really comes down to making an overarching commitment to the marriage as a whole and doing what it takes to make it last.

 Save My Marriage Tip #2: Emotional Maturity & Personal Growth